rukkanen/component_library/RobotCar/car_structure.md

     - **ARD2** which is the ESP-01 and OV7670 Arduino SW project.
     - **ESP1WS** which is ESP-01 webserver (and perhaps picture handling) SW project.

+## Arduino Microcontrollers
+Two Arduino microcontrollers are integrated into the car's structure using breadboards.
+These microcontrollers serve as the brain of the car, controlling its movements and processing sensor data.
+We call them ARD1 and ARD2.
+ARD1 is responsible for managing the robot's motion, radar, and lights, while ARD2 controls the ESP-01 module and OV7670 camera.
+The microcontrollers are programmed using C++ and compiled with VS Code and PlatformIO.
+They are uploaded to the Arduino microcontrollers on the robot car.
+The microcontrollers are connected to various components, including motors, sensors, and cameras, to enable the robot car to navigate its environment autonomously and capture images.
+The microcontrollers play a crucial role in the functionality and performance of the robot car, providing the necessary intelligence and control to execute its tasks effectively.

+Overall, the physical structure of the robot car is carefully designed to house the necessary components, ensuring optimal functionality and performance.

 ### ARD1
 Controls the robot motion and can function as a pathfinder.
 It also controls the radar and the lights.
 This project is written in C++ and is compiled with VS Code and PlatformIO.
 The project is uploaded to the Arduino microcontroller on the robot car.
 The project is responsible for controlling the robot's motors, radar, and lights.
 It also includes a pathfinder algorithm that enables the robot to navigate its environment autonomously.
 The code for this project will be asked from ChatGPT, and placed in github for both developer and chatgpt to use for further reference.